d4n3436/Fergun.Interactive/README.md

 A: Currently these actions are not supported with ephemeral messages.
 More info [here](https://github.com/d4n3436/Fergun.Interactive/issues/1).

-### Q: Can I use reactions and buttons in a paginator/selection?
+### Q: Can I use reactions and buttons simultaneously in a paginator/selection?

 A: Currently no, but I'm planning to add support for multiple input types.